 Warning: If you select Force node to drain even if pods are still running after timeout, the node halts all running workloads on pods.
 Before enabling this configuration, set Node Drain Timeout to a value greater than

 For more information about configuring default node drain behavior, see Worker Node Hangs Indefinitely in Troubleshooting.

 To deactivate a plan, perform the following steps:

 To configure your Kubernetes cloud provider settings, follow the procedures below:

 Enter your AWS Master Instance Profile IAM.
 This is the instance profile name associated with the control plane node.

 Enter your AWS Worker Instance Profile IAM.
 This is the instance profile name associated with the worker node.

 Antrea is selected as the default Container Networking Interface (CNI).
 VMware recommends that you use Antrea as your CNI.

 Note: Support for the Flannel Container Networking Interface (CNI) is deprecated.
-VMware recommends that you upgrade your Flannel CNI-configured clusters to the Antrea CNI.
-For more information about Flannel CNI deprecation, see About Upgrading from the Flannel CNI to the Antrea CNI in About Tanzu Kubernetes Grid Integrated Edition Upgrades.
+VMware recommends that you switch your Flannel CNI-configured clusters to the Antrea CNI.
+For more information about Flannel CNI deprecation, see About Switching from the Flannel CNI to the Antrea CNI in About Tanzu Kubernetes Grid Integrated Edition Upgrades.

 (Optional) If you do not use a NAT instance, select Allow outbound internet access from Kubernetes cluster vms (IaaS-dependent).
 Enabling this functionality assigns external IP addresses to VMs in clusters.